NOAA-EMC/rrfs-workflow/README.md

 ## Build the workflow

+Before proceeding with this section, make sure you have successfully done the following:

+  - Built the source code
+  - Linked the fix files
+  - Modified and linked the configure file
+  - Modified the XML template to your needs

-You will need a conda environment to generate the experiment directory that contains the XML, namelists, etc.
+You will need to activate a conda environment to generate the experiment directory that contains the XML, namelists, etc.

+### Load the conda environment:

     module use -a /contrib3/miniconda3/modulefiles
     module load miniconda3
     conda activate regional_workflow

+### Configure the experiment:

     cd ufs-srweather-app/regional_workflow/ush
     ./generate_FV3LAM_wflow.sh